 I pre-drilled the holes for the knobs then decided to used a swirly design on the front of the shelf base.
 I painted the base grey, then applied the vinyl swirl and painted everything white.
 Once the paint was dry, I removed the vinyl.

 I installed the keyhole hangers on the back of the shelf, then installed the knobs.
-(See the how-to on painting clear glass knobs here!)
+(Here’s a how-to on painting clear glass knobs!)

 When it came time to install the shelf on the wall, I used auger anchors in the drywall, then hung the shelf on screws.
 I added a couple of old (really “old” by the kids’ standards) family photos!